 Religious education is available for Parish children in 4K through 8th Grade.
-Religious Education classes began on September 8, 2019.
+Religious Education classes begin in September each year.
 More details can be found here.

 Becoming Catholic – Rite of Christian Initiation of Adults/Rite of Christian Initiation for Children

 The Rite of Christian Initiation of Adults (RCIA) is the Church’s way of guiding adults who have begun their journey of faith to complete initiation in the Catholic Church.
 The Rite of Christian Initiation for Children is for children preparing to receive the sacraments they have missed since Baptism, or preparing to join the Catholic Church through Baptism.
 More details can be found here.

 In Baptism the Church welcomes with joy a new member of the Body of Christ.
 Since its first days, the Church has been entrusted with baptizing “in the name of the Father, and of the Son, and of the Holy Spirit” and teaching what the Lord Jesus had taught his disciples (Matthew 28:19-20).